 - It is unclear whether an effort will be made to reduce the aquatic environmental effects of artificial light, especially around active construction sites.
 Mitigation of some terrestrial ecological impacts (birds) is discussed in Chapter 13.
 Artificial light is an important environmental concern as it affects behavior and other ecological processes (e.g., predation). - 9.
-The draft EIR should clarify if water transfers are allowed and if so, determine the potential environmental consequences and any operational concerns.
-While the proposed project does not include water transfers, the paragraph on page 3-147 that starts with: "Although the Delta Conveyance Project is not proposed specifically to accommodate water transfers, new Delta conveyance facilities could provide the ability for water transfers to occur through the facility by providing increased capacity...". - 10.
+The draft EIR should clarify if water transfers are allowed and, if so, determine the potential environmental consequences and any operational concerns.
+While the proposed project does not include water transfers, the paragraph on page 3-147 starts with: "Although the Delta Conveyance Project is not proposed specifically to accommodate water transfers, new Delta conveyance facilities could provide the ability for water transfers to occur through the facility by providing increased capacity...". - 10.
 The environmental conditions under which water will be diverted is not limited to the winter, a condition that is not always made clear in the report and that could generate distinct environmental consequences relative to water diversions during consistently high flow periods.
 The draft EIR Figure 3-37, which provides a visual depiction of maximum allowable diversions in winter/spring and expected diversions in summer/fall, suggests that substantial diversions can occur year-round and take nearly 30% of the flow at times.
 This is a significant environmental concern for a variety of reasons: instream temperatures, the salt wedge, estuarine conditions, migration, wetland inundation, riparian conditions (including reproduction), maintaining rearing habitat, channel geomorphic processes, and so forth.
 Further, calling the diversion "Storm Water Capture" is potentially misleading.
-First, "storm water" needs to be defined for the Sacramento River and, second, the seasonal water diversions are being taken under normal annual hydrologic conditions. - 11.
-The newly approved Delta Plan Eco Amendment seeks to expand habitat by nearly 80,000 acres in the coming decades and retains the target of doubling the size of the adult salmon population.
-The consequences of the proposed diversions on the Eco Amendment and adult salmon are incompletely addressed.
+First, "storm water" needs to be defined for the Sacramento River, and second, the seasonal water diversions are being taken under normal annual hydrologic conditions. - 11.
+The newly approved Delta Plan Ecosystem Amendment seeks to expand habitat by nearly 80,000 acres in the coming decades and retains the target of doubling the size of the adult salmon population.
+The consequences of the proposed diversions on the Ecosystem Amendment and adult salmon are incompletely addressed.
 A careful scientific evaluation is needed to determine if the project may impair the ability to meet these targets.

-- 12. The draft EIR does not seem to have an adaptive strategy in the case that field conditions, prove unsuitable for the proposed alternative (Alternative 5).
-Field conditions are planned to be determined based on alternative studies (or analysis of past studies) and have the potential to find unsuitable conditions (e.g., soil, geotechnical, seismic or hydrologic, agronomic; Section 3.15) for the most preferred tunnel route.
-Have soil borings and cone penetration tests already been conducted?
-What happens if the substrate is unsuitable for a stable tunnel? - 13.
-The mention of two No Project Alternatives, one for 2020 and more formally for 2040 is confusing.
+- 12. The draft EIR does not seem to have an adaptive strategy in the case that field conditions prove unsuitable for the proposed alternative (Alternative 5).
+Field conditions are planned to be determined based on alternative studies (or analysis of past studies) and have the potential to find unsuitable conditions (e.g., soil, geotechnical, seismic or hydrologic, agronomic; Section 3.15) for the most preferred tunnel route. - 13.
+The mention of two No Project Alternatives, one for 2020 and more formally for 2040, is confusing.
 It appears that the 2020 No Project Alternative is the Existing condition.